berkaayowa/SharpHttp/README.md

             SharpHttp.Server.Run("http://localhost:8091/", typeof(Program)).AlwaysOn();
         }

-        //This sis basic log function
+        //This is a basic log function
         //We are just writing logs on console static void Log(SharpHttpLogSource source, SharpHttpLogType logType, object obj) {